jjvargass/differences_beego/README.md

 ### Difference in Models

-- La función GetById es distinto el query
+- In the GetById function the query is different

   ![Table user bd](/img/m1.png)

-- La funcion GetAll en el // query k=v es distinto
+- The GetAll function **// query k=v** es is different

   ![Table user bd](/img/m2.png)

-- los metodos get  y delete reciven int64 en vez de int
+- The Delete and Get function get int64 instead of int

   ![Table user bd](/img/m3.png)